Berthou05/TC2037-Lexical-Analysis/README.md

 The DFA is more explicit and easier to analyze formally.
 Each state represents a prefix of a valid word, and each transition makes the recognition process visible step by step.
 This makes the DFA especially useful for academic purposes, because it clearly shows why a string is accepted or rejected, it is also closer to the way lexical analysis is presented in automata theory and compiler design, where tokens are recognized through state transitions (Aho et al., 2007).

 The regular expression, on the other hand, is much more compact.
 Instead of displaying the recognition process as a sequence of transitions, it describes the language as a single declarative pattern.
 This makes the regex easier to implement and shorter to write.
-However, it is less transparent than the DFA, because the internal recognition mechanism is hidden inside the regex engine.
-For that reason, although both solutions are equivalent in expressive power, the DFA is more useful for formal explanation, while the regular expression is more convenient for practical implementation.
+However, it is less transparent than the DFA, because the internal recognition mechanism is hidden inside the regex engine and for that reason, although both solutions are equivalent in expressive power, the DFA is more useful for formal explanation, while the regular expression is more convenient for practical implementation.

 ## 7.2 Comparison with a Direct List Membership Check